Pistachio vs. Cashew — Health Impact and Nutrition Comparison

 Culinary world usage

-Cashews are highly used in the culinary world and they have a high versatility specifically since vegan cheese and milk can be made out of cashews.
-They can be used in cooking, they can be used as a side to alcoholic drinks.
-Even in some middle eastern sweets cashews can be used as filling.
+Cashews are highly used in the culinary world, and they have high versatility, specifically since vegan cheese and milk can be made out of cashews.
+They can be used in cooking or as a side to alcoholic drinks.
+Even in some Middle Eastern sweets, cashews can be used as filling.

 Nutritional content comparison

-In this section, we will take into comparison 100g of cashew and pistachio to compare.
+In this section, we will compare 100g of raw cashew and raw pistachio.

-Cashews and pistachios have nearly the same amount of calories which is equal to 560 calories per 100g.
+Cashews and pistachios have nearly the same amount of calories, which for cashew is equal to 553 calories per 100g, and for pistachio, 560 calories.
 The amount of calories is enough to take the amount of these nuts into consideration while eating.

-Cashew and pistachio are rich in proteins.
-Even pistachio milk is considered one of the highest protein-containing non-dairy milk, but far less than dairy milk itself in the amounts of protein per glass.
-Pistachio contains higher amounts of proteins compared to cashew.
-Still, their numbers are pretty similar, 18g for cashew and 20g for pistachio.
+Cashews and pistachios are rich in proteins.
+Even pistachio milk is considered one of the highest protein-containing non-dairy milk, but it contains far less protein per glass than dairy milk itself.
+Pistachios contain higher amounts of protein compared to cashews.
+Still, their numbers are pretty similar: 18.22g for cashew and 20.16g for pistachio.

-Fats are the highest constituent in the macros of both these nuts.
-Pistachio has slightly higher amounts of fats than cashew but their amounts are quite similar.
+Fat is the highest constituent in the macros of both of these nuts.
+Pistachio has slightly higher amounts of fat than cashew, but their amounts are quite similar: 45.32g and 43.85g per 100g, respectively.

 Pistachios have a richer vitamin profile than cashews.

-Cashew is richer in vitamin B5 and vitamin K whereas pistachio is richer in B1, B2, B3, B6, folate, A, and E.
+Cashew is richer in vitamin B5 and vitamin K, whereas pistachio is richer in B1, B2, B3, B6, B9 (folate), A, and E.

-Below we can see the diagram that visualizes the vitamin distributions.
+Below you can see the diagram that visualizes the vitamin distributions.

 These foods are packed with minerals and are a great source of various minerals.

-Cashew is richer in copper, zinc, phosphorus, magnesium, and iron.
+Cashew is richer in sodium, manganese, selenium, copper, zinc, phosphorus, magnesium, and iron.
 On the other hand, pistachio is richer in potassium and calcium.

 However, these amounts are all high in both nuts.
 Most of them even satisfy the RDV in both nuts.